LucasAlNascimento/burger-place-app/README.md

 ### Access to App in Production | Vercel
 https://burger-place-app.vercel.app/

+### Extensions
 !!
-MANDATORY USE OF THE BELOW CHROME EXTENSION TO DEAL WITH CORS POLICY COMING FROM BACK-END !!
+MANDATORY USE OF THE BELOW CHROME EXTENSION TO DEAL WITH CORS POLICY AND TO REMOVE INFINITE DATA LOADING BEHAVIOR COMING FROM API !! https://chromewebstore.google.com/detail/moesif-origincors-changer/digfbfaphojjndkpccljibejjbppifbc

-### Extensions
-https://chromewebstore.google.com/detail/moesif-origincors-changer/digfbfaphojjndkpccljibejjbppifbc

 ### Languages